Search results for

 Bluetooth pairing is simple—the SoundLink Revolve II automatically enters pairing mode when powered on, so all it takes is selecting it on your phone.
 Bucking the trend of ditching auxiliary inputs, Bose includes a 3.5mm port for a wired connection, which is great, though you’ll have to provide your own cable.

-Bose designed the SoundLink Revolve II to share the exact same controls as the larger SoundLink Revolve+ II.
+Bose designed the SoundLink Revolve II to share the same controls as the larger SoundLink Revolve+ II.
 Besides the usual volume buttons and power buttons, here are the controls.

 ModeFunctionAction